cashmerelabs/branding/branding.md

 Autonomous Monetary Infrastructure: the stablecoin super app to move, earn, and settle at the best rate everywhere.

 ## Positioning
-- Category: Stablecoin super app (mobility, yield, privacy, on/off-ramps) delivered as one infrastructure layer.
+ Stablecoin super app (mobility, yield, privacy, on/off-ramps) delivered as one infrastructure layer.
-- Promise: If you hold a stablecoin, Cashmere handles every transaction at the best rate—zero slippage, deterministic outcomes.
-- Differentiators: Native burn-and-mint (CCTP/USDT0), automated relayers, policy controls, omnichain coverage (EVM + non-EVM).

 ## Narrative Spine (use across site, decks, ads)
 1) Fragmentation is costly: bridges fragment liquidity, add slippage, and expose risk.
-2) Autonomous layer: Cashmere unifies mobility, yield, privacy, and ramps in one programmable fabric.
+2) Autonomous layer: Cashmere unifies mobility, yield and ramps in one programmable fabric.
 3) Proof today: zero-slippage transfers live; gas ≈150k on EVM; 8–20s finality; no wrapped assets.
 4) What it unlocks: stablecoin treasuries move, earn, and settle privately across any chain from one app.
-5) Future chapters: autonomous yield and privacy (in testing), unified ramps (in development).

 ## Voice & Tone
 - Confident, technical, efficient; never hypey.